schoerg/wattsonic/README.md

 # Wattsonic Wireshark dissector
 This is a Wireshark dissector for Wattsonic inverters.
-It sends data to 2 IP addreses in my case.
-I tried to parse some fields I found out (check out doc directory).
-I use Modbus to query the device, but if you want you can do it with this too.
+It sends data to 2 IP addreses, some fields are parsed with this dissector.
+The device supports Modbus to query data, I recommend to use it.

 # How?